-It was while I was napping one Sunday afternoon that my colleague VM came up to me and inquired if I might review a book of Dog Stories.
+It was while I was napping one Sunday afternoon that my colleague VM came up to me and inquired if I might review a book of dog stories, All creatures great and small.
 Who better than a dog to review such a book, he said, and I agreed.
-He is logical, once in a way.
-So, snacking on some dog food with some fine Pullao (brown rice, spinach, carrots, garlic, ginger, moong daal, milk, a touch of vinegar and other goodies) he made for me, I pawed through the pages.
+He is logical, once in a while.
+So, snacking on some dog food with some fine Pulaoo (brown rice, spinach, carrots, garlic, ginger, moong daal, milk, a touch of vinegar and other goodies) he made for me, I pawed through the pages.

 James Herriot was a Vet who wrote some fine books about his experiences dealing with animals.
 Many people assume that such books do not constitute serious literature.
 They are wrong.
 To be able to delve into the mind on an animal and weave entire stories is not easy at all.
 I myself occasionally fail to understand the peculiar behavior of my colleague VM, but on the whole, he seems tolerable and non-interfering, if slightly dull.
 I amuse myself by manipulating him every now and then and have a few laughs.
 But I digress.